meanbee/magecert/basics.md

 ### Configured Class prefixes

 Prefixes are used for blocks, models and helpers.
-Using prefixes and not referring to classes directly by naem allows rewriting the classes in the configuration and without the need to modify the code that uses them.
+Using prefixes and not referring to classes directly by name allows rewriting the classes in the configuration and without the need to modify the code that uses them.

 ## Internationalisation

 `$this->__('Translate Me')` method is used to manage translatable text.
-Before outputing this string it is checked against a number of locations for transactions.
+Before outputting this string it is checked against a number of locations for transactions.
 The priority for translations are in this order:

 1. Inline
     - The `core_translate` database table